isomerpages/singhealth-ermcs/_abstract/NOTIFICATION.md

 ---
 # Important Notifications:

-* An email will be sent to author’s email address to acknowledge the successful submission.
+* An email will be sent to the author’s email address to acknowledge the successful submission.

-* Authors will be notified for poster submission by 28 April 2023 if the abstract have been accepted.
+* Authors will be notified for poster submission by **28 April 2023** if the abstract has been accepted.

-* Authors will be are required to be present at the Congress for an oral presentation to address queries on 27 & 28 June 2023 if their posters are selected for presentation or display.
+* Authors will be required to be present at the Congress for an oral presentation to address queries on 27 & 28 June 2023 if their posters are selected for presentation or display.
 More details will be furnished to selected participants closer to date.